SandeepSangu/learning-journey/SDLC/Agile-Methodology.md

 - Sum of all product backlog items completed during a sprint
 - Reviewed during the Sprint Review ceremony

+**FYI**: There are additional extended artifacts in Scrum, such as the Definition of Done and Burn-Down Chart.
+For more information, check the further reading section.

 ## Example 🏠